it-at-m/digiwf-core/digiwf-libs/digiwf-message/README.md

 This way, an integration developer no longer needs to dive into the depths of Spring Cloud Stream configurations and can focus on implementing the integration.

-The library provides its own APIs for sending messages that send messages to a message broker.
+The library provides its own APIs for sending messages to a message broker.
 In addition, the library also provides a Spring Cloud Stream `RoutingCallback` for consuming and forwarding messages ( function routing).